Senate probes privatization of moribund paper mills in Nigeria

 “Observed that the sector has gone moribund since privatization, leaving the country with another huge income deficit.
 The companies who bought these mills have either abandoned them or not been able to revive them to full capacity making the country to depend on imported papers;

 “Concerned that the unhealthy state of the printing industry is adversely affecting the education sector.
 Statistics show that over 100 million books are required annually in the country for the 20 million students in schools and by the National Book Policy, five books are the requirement set per pupil.
 75 percent of these books are printed outside the country.
-This is because printers make more money printing abroad because the duty on importation of published books is zero percent while importation of paper, as raw materials into the country is up to 30 percent; and
+This is because printers make more money printing abroad because the duty on the importation of published books is zero per cent while the importation of paper, as raw materials into the country is up to 30 per cent; and

 “Further worried that the result of the non-performance of the Paper Mills is the missed opportunity for job creation in the sector; this amounts to a loss for the Nigerian economy.
 If these Paper Mills are working, thousands of Nigerians would be actively employed working in these mills.
 Books and paper needed by students would have been cheaper since they are produced locally.”